 Create a Better Entryway or Mudroom

-Entryways often become drop zones for shoes, coats, bags, keys, packages, and everyday clutter.
+Entryways often become drop zones for shoes, coats, bags, keys, and everyday clutter.
 If the home does not have a functional entry or mudroom, the rest of the house can quickly feel disorganized.
+This is one of the most underrated functional renovation ideas for busy households.

 Entryway and mudroom renovation ideas include: